sbchens88/eradani-connect-template/README.md

 PM2 is a process manager for Node.js applications.
 PM2's features include automatically restarting your Node.js application on failure, and simple integration with Node.js's `cluster` mode.
 In Node.js, your business logic is run in a single thread.
 When you run your application in `cluster` mode via PM2, your Node.js application will be replicated once for each CPU core on your machine.
 PM2 will also automatically load-balance between these processes, ensuring you get maximum performance out of your Node.js application.
 This project comes pre-configured with a PM2 configuration file so that you can run your application in cluster mode easily with `pm2 start`.

 You can start the application using the `npm run start` command.

+### Development Management Scripts

+As you develop your Node.js application, it is important that your build process and integration pipeline are followed by developers.
+That is, when code is developed, it should be formatted, linted, compiled, tested, and documented.
+These steps can be difficult to manage manually, so this application comes with several development scripts to help your team.

+These scripts are configured in the `package.json` file.
+The most important script is the `package:dev` script, run in your terminal with `npm run package:dev`.
+This script runs through the entire series of scripts in the pipeline so that your developers can focus on developing code, and automate the rest.
+Check out the `scripts` section of the `package.json` file to see the other available scripts!

+The `npm run package:dev` command will run all of the scripts in the previous sections in sequence.

 ## Configuration